 We regularly represent affordable housing management companies and owners before state housing finance agencies in connection with ongoing operational requirements and audits imposed by the IRS.
 We also are experienced in negotiating the exit of investors and the refinancing of project indebtedness at the end of the 15-year Low-Income Housing Tax Credit compliance period.

 Our clients have benefited from the New Markets Tax Credit in obtaining loans used for commercial real estate rehabilitation and new commercial real estate construction in the low-income communities they serve.

 The complicated world of trust and estate taxation can be hard to navigate at times, but our expert attorneys are here to help.
-We often advise clients and their family members about the importance and benefits of various arrangements, and ensure our clients understand the taxation of each.
+We often advise clients and their family members about the importance and benefits of various gifting or inheritance scenarios, and ensure our clients understand the taxation of each.

 An estate tax is a tax on property transfer at an individuals death.
 Accounting for everything you own or have interests in upon date of death, the fair market value of these items are totaled to determine the gross estate value.
 Property accounted for may consist of cash and securities, real estate, insurance, trusts, annuities, business interests and other assets.